 26% Federal Investment Tax Credit

 What exactly is the Federal Investment Tax Credit?
 Watch StraightUp Solar’s own Professor Ky the Solar Guy explain how it works.
-He uses 2020 in the example, but it works the same for 2021.
+He uses 2020 in the example, but it’s still the same principle for 2022.

 The FITC is a dollar for dollar credit against your tax liability – not a deduction.
 This credit covers 26% of your total solar project costs.
 For example, if you owe $5,000 in taxes, that $5,000 is your tax liability.
 If you bought a solar system for $20,000, 26% of that system cost is $5,200.
 That means – you can apply your $5,200 tax credit against your $5,000 tax liability.
 In this case, you would pay no taxes the first year, and only $200 in taxes the second year.
 Are you interested in learning more about solar investments and financing options?
 You can learn more here.